 - It is good to disinfect the wood to prevent unwanted pests.

 - Tie your thread around the wood a few times.
-Try to use green thread color and avoid bright color as those can distract you while seeing the result.
+Try to use green thread colors and avoid bright colors as those can distract you while seeing the result.

 are ready to go.
 We suggest using wood as the plant can get nutrition from it.

 - Spread your Subwassertang over one side of the wood.
 It doesn’t have to be perfect as the Subwassertang grows as a hedge or brush.

 - Use your thread to tie the plant and wood together.
 Try to cover every part of the plant because in a few days, it will grow, and you won’t be able to see the thread.

 - Try to tie your thread as much as you can so it won’t be floating into the aquarium.